qpDUNES/qpDUNES-dev/README.md

 make install
 ```

-after this you can run test, optinally:
+after this you can run test, optionally:
 ```
 make test
 ```